 It’s no surprise that ecommerce sales have skyrocketed since COVID-19 struck.
-With many brick-and-mortar shops closed and social distancing practices enforced, it’s either unsafe or impossible to purchase goods and supplies in person.
-And it’s not just tech-savvy millennials and Gen Zers who are relying on ecommerce during the pandemic — baby boomers and Gen Xers are also resorting to online shopping.
+With many brick-and-mortar shops closed and social distancing practices enforced, it was either unsafe or impossible to purchase goods and supplies in person.
+And it’s not just tech-savvy millennials and Gen Z renters who relied on ecommerce during the pandemic — baby boomers and Gen Xers also resorted to online shopping.

-Because of COVID, ecommerce has exploded across industries.
-Grocery stores have seen the greatest ecommerce growth, as have retailers selling personal protective equipment (PPE) and products like hand sanitizer and toilet paper.
+Because of COVID, ecommerce exploded across industries.
+Grocery stores saw the greatest ecommerce growth, as did retailers selling personal protective equipment (PPE) and products like hand sanitizer and toilet paper.

-So it’s clear that more and more people are shopping online — especially during the pandemic.
+So it’s clear that more and more people are shopping online — especially in light of the pandemic.
 But how does that affect you as a multifamily property manager or owner?

 How ecommerce affects multifamily housing

 In 2019, roughly 224 million Americans purchased something online.
 And as of 2017, roughly 39 million Americans live in apartments.
 You don’t have to do the math to know that that adds up to a lot of packages delivered to apartments every day!

 Logically, with more online orders come more package deliveries.
 Couriers handle the shipping logistics, but as a property manager or owner, your job is to ensure those deliveries make it to your residents.
 And that’s easier said than done.